#EmergingProud is a Grassroots Social Movement

 #Emerging Proud acknowledges, in equal measure, both the extreme crisis and positive transformation potential contained in the ‘emergence’ process; what we consider important, is to shift the focus away from something being ‘wrong’, to the growth potential, deep meaning and wisdom psychological trauma can contain.

 #Emerging Proud provides a platform to give those people who feel they have not had a voice, the chance to speak out and tell the world how they found a way out of their own darkness; a celebration of the positive transformation potential of these experiences, whilst at the same time acknowledging how challenging they can be, and what support is helpful during the process.

 #Emerging Proud features accounts of people telling their personal transformation journey story, to show that it is possible to go from breakdown to breakthrough; what kinds of things they experienced, and what helped them to work their way out of the chrysalis.
 Personal story- sharing is one of the things people say is a helpful tool in the recovery journey.

-The concept of the campaign is built on that of the Pride gay rights movement, because being gay was considered a mental illness before the Human Rights campaign was launched to change that.
-Now that suggestion is considered to be extremely discriminatory. #Emerging Proud aims to achieve the same ‘normalisation’, but for mental distress and extreme human experiences.
+The concept of the campaign is built on that of the Pride gay rights movement, because being gay was considered a mental illness before the public uprising in the late 60’s, when the voices of those feeling oppressed and discriminated against spoke out to initiate change.
+Homosexuality is no longer a category in the DSM as a result.
+Voices create change; let’s not stay silent. #Emerging Proud aims to achieve the same ‘normalisation’, but for mental distress and extreme human experiences.